Jürgen Herzog

-Life
+Biography

-Herzog was born in Heidelberg and raised in Eberbach.
+Herzog was born in Heidelberg on 21 December 1941 and raised in Eberbach.
 After military service in the German Army, he enrolled at the University of Kiel from 1963 and began studying mathematics and physics.
 Herzog transferred to the University of Heidelberg in 1964, and completed his undergraduate studies there.
 He received his Ph.D. with a thesis titled, Generators and Relations of Abelian Semigroups and Semigroup Rings at Louisiana State University in 1969 under the supervision of Ernst A. Kunz.
 He completed his habilitation at the University of Regensburg in 1974.
-He is an expert in the field of commutative algebra and its interactions to other mathematical fields such as combinatorics.
+He was an expert in the field of commutative algebra and its interactions to other mathematical fields such as combinatorics.

+Personal life

+Herzog died on 23 April 2024 in Germany, following a sudden heart attack.